-Most charging systems that are working properly should produce a charging voltage of about 13.8 to 14.2 volts at idle with the lights and accessories off.
+Most charging systems that are working properly should produce a charging voltage of about 13.8 to 14.3 volts at idle with the lights and accessories off.
 Always refer to the vehicle manufacturer's specifications.
-Many Asian vehicles, for example, have higher charging voltages of around 15 volts.
+Many Asian vehicles can have higher charging voltages (up to 15 volts).

 When the engine is first started, the charging voltage should rise quickly to about two volts above base battery voltage, then taper off, leveling out at the specified voltage.

 The exact charging voltage will vary according to the battery's state of charge, the load on the vehicle's electrical system, and temperature.
 The lower the temperature the higher the charging voltage, and the higher the temperature the lower the charging voltage.
 The "normal" charging voltage on a typical application might be 13.8 to 14.3 volts at 77 degrees F. But at 20 degrees F. below zero, the charging voltage might be 14.9 to 15.3 volts.
 On a hot engine on a hot day, the normal charging voltage might drop to 13.5 to 14.3 volts.

 Charging output of the alternator can also be checked with an adjustable carbon pile, voltmeter and ammeter.
 The carbon pile is attached to the battery and adjusted to obtain maximum output while the engine is running at 2000 rpm.